gatenbysanderson/laravel-pdf-generator/README.md

 # Laravel PDF Generator

-A Laravel package for generating PDFs by communicating with the PDF Generator API.
+A Laravel package for generating PDFs by communicating with the PDF Generator API (see [gatenbysanderson/pdf-generator](https://github.com/gatenbysanderson/pdf-generator)).

 ## Licence